Willie Doyle: Religious life

-Doyle was born in Dalkey, Ireland, the youngest of seven children of Hugh and Christine Doyle (née Byrne).
-He was educated at Ratcliffe College, Leicester.
-After reading St. Alphonsus' book Instructions and Consideration on the Religious State he was inspired to enter the priesthood.
-In 1891 he entered St Stanislaus Tullabeg College, and was ordained a Jesuit priest in 1907.
+He was ordained a Catholic priest on 28 July 1907.
+He then undertook his tertianship at Drongen Abbey, Tronchiennes, Belgium.
+He took his final vows on 2 February 1909.
 From 1909 until 1915 he served on the Jesuit mission team, travelling around Ireland and Britain preaching parish missions and conducting retreats.
 In 1914 he was involved in the foundation of a Colettine Poor Clares monastery in Cork.
-He was an early member of the Pioneer Total Abstinence Association and had been considered a future leader of the organization by its founder, Fr James Cullen.
+He was an early member of the Pioneer Total Abstinence Association and had been considered a future leader of the organisation by its founder, Fr James Cullen.

 First World War

-Doyle served in the Royal Army Chaplains' Department of the British Army during the First World War, appointed as a chaplain to the 48th Brigade of the 16th Irish Division.
+Doyle volunteered to serve in the Royal Army Chaplains' Department of the British Army during the First World War; he was appointed as a chaplain with the 16th (Irish) Division.
+He was assigned to the 8th Battalion, Royal Irish Fusiliers, and was posted with them to the Western Front.
 During the Battle of Loos Doyle was caught in a German gas attack and for his conduct was mentioned in dispatches.
 A recommendation for a Military Cross was rejected as "he had not been long enough at the front".
 Doyle was presented with the "parchment of merit" of the 49th (Irish) Brigade instead.
-He was killed in the Battle of Langemarck, on 16 August 1917.
+On 16 August 1917, he was killed in action at the Battle of Langemarck "while administering the Last Sacraments to his stricken countrymen".